syncfusion-content/winui-docs/winui/ComboBox/Selection.md

 ## Auto-Append UI

 The ComboBox control provides auto-append support with the selection of text as well as text alone.
 The auto-append UI can be defined by using the `AutoAppendType` property.
-There are two types of auto-append UI: The `TextWithSelection` and `Text`, When the auto-append UI is set to `Text`, the appended text appears with a faded foreground, similar to Windows 11.
+There are two types of auto-append UI: The `TextWithSelection` and `Text.` When the auto-append UI is set to `Text,` the appended text appears with a faded foreground, similar to Windows 11.

 #### Auto-append UI as TextWithSelection